vboyev-MSFT/defender-docs/defender-endpoint/android-intune.md

 ## Check status and complete onboarding

-1. Confirm the installation status of Microsoft Defender for Endpoint on Android by clicking on the **Device Install Status**.
+1. Confirm the installation status of Microsoft Defender for Endpoint on Android by tapping **Device Install Status**.
 Verify that the device is displayed here.

    :::image type="content" source="media/900c0197aa59f9b7abd762ab2b32e80c.png" alt-text="The device installation status pane" lightbox="media/900c0197aa59f9b7abd762ab2b32e80c.png":::

-2. On the device, you can validate the onboarding status by going to the **work profile**.
-Confirm that Defender for Endpoint is available and that you're enrolled to the **Personally owned devices with work profile**.
-If you're enrolled to a **Corporate-owned, fully managed user device**, you have a single profile on the device where you can confirm that Defender for Endpoint is available.
+2. On the device, you can validate the onboarding status by going to the work profile.
+Confirm that Defender for Endpoint is available, and that you're enrolled using the **Personally owned devices with work profile**.
+If you're enrolled using a **Corporate-owned, fully managed user device**, you have a single profile on the device where you can confirm that Defender for Endpoint is available.

    :::image type="content" source="media/c2e647fc8fa31c4f2349c76f2497bc0e.png" alt-text="The application display pane" lightbox="media/c2e647fc8fa31c4f2349c76f2497bc0e.png":::

-3. When the app is installed, open the app and accept the permissions and then your onboarding should be successful.
+3. When the app is installed, open the app, and then accept the permissions.
+Onboarding should successfully complete.

    :::image type="content" source="media/MDE-new.png" alt-text="Th display of a Microsoft Defender for Endpoint application on a mobile device" lightbox="media/MDE-new.png":::

-4. At this point, the device is successfully onboarded onto Defender for Endpoint on Android.
-You can verify this on the [Microsoft Defender portal](https://security.microsoft.com) by navigating to the **Device Inventory** page.
+4. Verify onboarding status in the [Microsoft Defender portal](https://security.microsoft.com).
+Navigate to **Device inventory** page.

    :::image type="content" source="media/9fe378a1dce0f143005c3aa53d8c4f51.png" alt-text="The Microsoft Defender for Endpoint portal" lightbox="media/9fe378a1dce0f143005c3aa53d8c4f51.png":::

 ## Configure low-touch onboarding

 > [!NOTE]
-> Android low touch onboarding is now GA'ed.
+> Android low touch onboarding is now GA.

-Admins can configure Microsoft Defender for Endpoint in low touch onboarding mode.
-In this scenario, administrators creates a deployment profile and the user is required to provide a reduced set of permissions to complete onboarding.

-Android low touch onboarding is disabled by default.
-Admins can enable it through app configuration policies on Intune by following these steps:
+Administrators can configure Microsoft Defender for Endpoint in low-touch onboarding mode.
+In this scenario, administrators creates a deployment profile, and the user is required to provide a reduced set of permissions to complete onboarding.
+Android low-touch onboarding is disabled by default.
+Administrators can enable it through app configuration policies on Intune by following these steps:

 1. Push the Defender app to target user group by following the steps in the section, [Add Microsoft Defender for Endpoint on Android as a Managed Google Play app](#add-microsoft-defender-for-endpoint-on-android-as-a-managed-google-play-app) (in this article).